 – I’d like to introduce you to my favorite California cheese plate. –

 California is a cheese-lover’s state.
 As a state packed with rolling hills and blessed with temperate weather, our livestock grows fat and strong on rich coastal grasses and a nearly year-long grazing period.
 The milk from our cattle, sheep, and goats is some of the highest quality in the country, which makes for a dizzying range of superlative cheeses and many an epic cheese plate.
+Our mixed-milk cheeses are some of the best in the world.

 While some cheesemakers revered for being the crème de la crème of California cheeses – think Cowgirl Creamery and Cyprus Grove – a few others are smaller, more local favorites that should also be enjoyed regularly and with great fanfare.
 Below you’ll find four firm and semi-firm California cheeses that you should seek out right now, right this very second, and savor every last bite.